idhamsy/GMC-Product-Remover/README.md

 1. The script read each 1K row in sheet.
 2. Delete that 1K list using Google Content API Product custombatch(https://developers.google.com/shopping-content/reference/rest/v2.1/products/custombatch)
 3. Iterate until all row is processed.
 4. Limitation: When there is under 1K row unprocessed in the end.
 It will return error.
-You need to do step 8.
+You need to do step 10 above.

 Another limitation:
 1. Google App Script can only run for 30 minutes for each run.